Deepti1206/deepti1206.github.io/docs/index.md

 ```
 ![scatter_insure](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/scatter_insure.png)

 As you can see, the greater the number of people who have high cholesterol, the more people who are screened for it.
-When health insurance is included in, however, we can see that people without health insurance are more likely to have high cholesterol and are less likely to be evaluated for it.
+When health insurance is included in, however, I can see that people without health insurance are more likely to have high cholesterol and are less likely to be evaluated for it.

 Let's have a look at the overall correlations: